NASA Launch Services Program: Social media

-NASA's Launch Services Program maintains social media accounts on Facebook and Twitter.
+NASA's Launch Services Program formerly maintained social media accounts on Facebook and Twitter.
 NASA Kennedy Space Center social media accounts frequently post news involving LSP activities.

 NASA has compiled a page will all its flagship social media accounts across many different platforms.
 The spacecraft section of this page has accounts for many of the spacecraft launched by NASA LSP.

 NASA Public Affairs posts pictures and videos of NASA LSP spacecraft and rockets as they go through processing and launch.

 A launch blog is also stood up for each launch campaign and is always updated on launch day by Kennedy Space Center Public Affairs.

 Since NASA Socials were started in 2009, NASA LSP has participated in many for the launch of its missions: Juno, GRAIL, NPP, MSL, KSC 50th/MSL Landing, RBSP, MAVEN and more.
 NASA Socials allow social media followers to receive VIP access to NASA facilities and speakers.
 The participants post about their experiences with NASA, performing outreach to their networks.
 NASA LSP has provided speakers for these events, along with tour guides and other support.
 NASA Socials were formerly known as Tweetups.

 NASA has created many apps, some of which feature NASA LSP and its spacecraft.
 One popular app is Spacecraft 3D, which features several spacecraft launched by LSP.
 Developed by JPL, the app allows uses to take 3D tours of many JPL spacecraft using a printed piece of paper and their phone or tablet.
 Users can rotate and zoom in on the spacecraft, along with deploying movable parts of the spacecraft such as solar arrays, masts, and booms.
 By deploying and retracting these parts, a user can get a sense of how the spacecraft goes from the launch configuration on top of the rocket to operation configuration when it's collecting scientific data.